 The Victoria Street Cycleway will be the first section of a larger midtown cycling connection.
 This connection will provide safe, separated cycling facilities between Victoria Park and the Auckland Domain, creating cycleways to and through the heart of the city centre from the west and the east.

-Auckland Transport and our partners are working to create an integrated network of cycleways that will provide safe, efficient and appealing links to and from the city.
+Auckland Transport (AT) and our partners are working to create an integrated network of cycleways that will provide safe, efficient and appealing links to and from the city.
 This network will connect people with their places of work, educational institutions, parks, entertainment venues, restaurants and shops.

 The existing and planned city-centre network cycling facilities that connect to the Victoria Street Cycleway are: